Governance Commitment in Action

 Colgate’s Board believes that good corporate governance accompanies and greatly aids Colgate's long-term business success.
-This success has been the direct result of Colgate’s key priorities—growing sales through engaging with consumers, developing world-class innovation and working with retail partners; driving efficiency on every line of the income statement to increase margins; generating strong cash flow performance and utilizing that cash effectively to enhance total shareholder return; and leading to win by staying true to the Company’s culture and focusing on its stakeholders.
-The Company's strategic focus is on core product categories, global brands and people development programs, with an emphasis on pay for performance and the highest standards of integrity.
+Colgate’s key strategic business priorities are growing sales through engaging with consumers, developing world-class innovation and working with retail partners; driving efficiency on every line of the income statement to increase margins; generating strong cash flow performance and utilizing that cash effectively to enhance total shareholder return; and leading to win by staying true to the Company’s culture, developing Colgate people and focusing on all of its stakeholders.
 Colgate’s Board has been at the center of these key strategies, helping to design and implement them, and seeing that they guide the Company’s operations.

 Board Independence, Expertise and Accountability

 - Strict Director Independence Standards.
-With the exception of Ian Cook, Colgate’s Chairman of the Board, President and Chief Executive Officer (the “CEO”), Colgate’s Board is composed entirely of independent directors.
-All members of the Audit Committee, the Finance Committee, the Nominating and Corporate Governance Committee (the “Governance Committee”) and the Board’s compensation committee, known as the Personnel and Organization Committee (the “P&O Committee”), are independent directors.
+With the exception of Noel R. Wallace, Colgate’s Chairman, President and Chief Executive Officer (the “CEO”), Colgate’s Board is composed entirely of independent directors.
+All members of the Audit Committee, the Finance Committee, the Nominating, Governance and Corporate Responsibility Committee (the “Governance Committee”) and the Board’s compensation committee, known as the Personnel and Organization Committee (the “P&O Committee”), are independent directors.
 The Board believes that an independent director should be free of any relationship with Colgate or its senior management that may in fact or in appearance impair the director’s ability to make independent judgments or compromise the director’s objectivity and loyalty to stockholders.
 Based on this principle, the Board adopted director independence standards that outline the types of relationships, both personal and professional, between directors and the Company, its senior management, other directors and third parties that, if present, would preclude a finding of independence.
 These standards, which are stricter than those required by the listing standards of the New York Stock Exchange (the “NYSE”), guide the Board’s annual affirmative determinations of independence.
 Click here to view Colgate’s Director Independence Standards.

 - Executive Sessions/Lead Director.
-The independent directors of the Board are scheduled to meet in executive session, without the CEO present, at every regularly scheduled Board meeting.
+The independent directors of the Board meet in executive session, without any members of management present, at every regularly scheduled Board meeting.
 The Lead Director chairs these sessions.
 The Lead Director serves a three-year term and is selected by the independent directors following nomination by the Governance Committee.
-Stephen I. Sadove is currently serving as Lead Director.
+Stephen I. Sadove is currently serving as the Lead Director.
 Colgate’s Corporate Governance Guidelines include a description of the responsibilities of the Lead Director.
 Click here to view Colgate’s Board Guidelines on Significant Corporate Governance Issues.

 - All Directors Elected Annually by Majority Vote.
 Colgate’s Board is accountable to stockholders through the annual election of all directors by majority vote.
 Colgate has never had a staggered board.
 Under Colgate’s by-laws, in uncontested elections for directors, if a nominee for director who is an incumbent director is not re-elected by a majority of the votes cast, the by-laws require the director to promptly tender his or her resignation to the Board.
 The Governance Committee will then consider the resignation and make a recommendation to the Board.

 - Proxy Access.
-In January 2016, the Board approved amendments to the Company’s by-laws to permit a group of up to 20 stockholders who have owned at least three percent of Colgate’s outstanding Common Stock continuously for at least three years to submit director nominees (up to the greater of two individuals or 20% of the Board) for inclusion in the Company’s proxy statement if the stockholder(s) and the nominee(s) satisfy the requirements specified in the Company’s by-laws.
+The Company’s by-laws permit a group of up to 20 stockholders who have owned at least three percent of Colgate’s outstanding Common Stock continuously for at least three years to submit director nominees (up to the greater of two individuals or 20% of the Board) for inclusion in the Company’s proxy statement if the stockholder(s) and the nominee(s) satisfy the requirements specified in the Company’s by-laws.